refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 If the packages are not installed, you can install them with your package manager:

-> You don't have to install all of packages.
-You can install only the packages that you use.
+> There is no need to install all of the packages, only install the packages that you plan to use.

 <Tabs
 defaultValue="npm"